How to Enforce Strong ECC Signature in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Enforce Strong ECC Signature on Android apps using Appdome
+How to Implement Enforce Strong ECC Signature in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Enforce Strong ECC Signature without an SDK or gateway: